bshamblen/meteor-json-simple-schema/README.md

 var converter = new JsonSimpleSchema();

+converter.getJsonSchema(spec, function (error, jsonSchema) {
+  // jsonSchema is a JS object of the schema dereferenced internal and external });

 converter.toSimpleSchema(spec, function (error, simpleSchema) {
-  // simpleSchema is an instance of SimpleSchema
+  // simpleSchema is an instance of simpleSchema
 });
 ```